radius-project/blog/radblog/content/posts/2024/what-i-learned-in-six-weeks/index.md

 There are a few other interesting, non-obvious things about how Radius is deployed.
 You will notice that when the user deploys the application, the Radius CLI makes an API call to the Kubernetes API server for cluster running Radius.
 This is because Radius uses the [Kubernetes API aggregation layer](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/).
 This means that the Kubernetes API server proxies API calls to Radius' control plane running on the same cluster.
 This also means that identity and RBAC is handled by Kubernetes.
 When you deploy an application using Radius, the Radius control plane (called the Universal Control Plane) creates applications and resources which are stored in the same etcd as the Kubernetes control plane.

-## Radius Roadmap
+## Radius roadmap

 So far, we have ignored what is possible today and what is coming.
 There are several features discussed here which are not available today, but are on the roadmap including:

 - The ability to define your own resource types is very basic today.
 Developers can use the [extender resource type](https://docs.radapp.io/reference/resource-schema/core-schema/extender/) and specify their own recipe.
-This breaks the hard separation between developer and platform engineer.
+But this breaks the hard separation between developer and platform engineer since the developer is specifying the recipe.
 The ability to specify types beyond the extender type is under development now.
 You can read more in the [user-defined types technical design](https://github.com/radius-project/design-notes/blob/main/architecture/2024-07-user-defined-types.md).

 - Radius will only deploy containers to the same Kubernetes cluster that is running Radius today.
 The ability to deploy to [other Kubernetes clusters](https://github.com/orgs/radius-project/projects/8/views/1?pane=issue&itemId=55074612&issue=radius-project%7Croadmap%7C42) and to other [serverless container platforms](https://github.com/radius-project/roadmap/issues/23) are on the roadmap.